vitaly-t/connection-string/README.md

 ```

 This library implements a superset of [Mongodb Connection String Spec](https://github.com/mongodb/specifications/blob/master/source/connection-string/connection-string-spec.rst),
 which served as a great inspirational basis, but extended to be more flexible and generic.
+See also [adaptation examples](https://github.com/vitaly-t/connection-string/wiki/Adapters).

 ## Rationale